krakenh2020/MPCService/README.md

 ### Contributions

 We are more than happy to accept improvements of the code.
-Please open a Pull Request.
+Please open a Pull Request or an Issue to report a bug.

 ### License